jupyter-book/mystmd/packages/jtex/docs/create-a-latex-template.md

 ```
 ````

-To get started you will need to install `jtex` and, for convienience, [cookiecutter](https://github.com/cookiecutter/cookiecutter) which allows you to get up and started in a new repository fast!
+To get started you will need to install `jtex` and, for convenience, [cookiecutter](https://github.com/cookiecutter/cookiecutter) which allows you to get up and started in a new repository fast!

 ```bash
 npm install -g jtex